A Partial Inquiry on Fulfillment Beyond Humanity

 As humans, learning often feels good, food often tastes good, novelty brings joy to life, living by values that we set brings order to our consciousness, and besides very few…

-Once technology reaches a specific threshold of capability, people of the world will be downright “spooked” by it and enamored with it – and nothing else in the political realm (will we build a new playground for the elementary school, who is pro or anti immigration, etc) will matter almost at all by comparison.
+Beyond a specific threshold of capability, nothing else in the political realm (will we build a new playground for the elementary school?
+Which candidate is pro or anti-immigration? etc…) will matter at all by comparison.

 Who knows what will be the straw that breaks the camels back (i.e. the event that makes the entire developed world turn to post-human intelligence as the preeminent political concern), maybe: